Kerbas-ad-astra/KAINET/README.md

 * 1.0.1 (2015 Feb 15): Tweaks after some initial playtesting and revision.
 	* Z-100 batteries moved earlier, into "Survivability".
 	* Made the contract config patches less brittle -- no longer dependent on the order of blocks in Contracts.cfg.
+* 1.0.2 (2015 XX): Adapted for Probe Science changes
+	* No longer produces contracts for Probe Science (now that Probe Science makes them itself).

 ##Known and anticipated issues